-In recognitions, of its efforts, CESC was adjudged the winner of the 'Best Distribution Company to promote Consumer Awareness and also received award in the category "Innovation in Energy Conservation" at the IPPAI Power Awards 2022.
+In recognitions, of its efforts, CESC was adjudged the winner of the 'Best Distribution promote Company to Consumer Awareness and also received award in the category "Innovation Energy Conservation" at the IPPAI Power Awards 2022.

-ASSOCHAM Energy Meet Excellence Awards 2022 for 'Push Alert: An In-house Vendor-Agnostic Solution for Real-time System Disturbance Analysis on Mobility Platform' in the category "Innovation in Energy Solution", Budge Budge & Southern Genarating Stations received 'Gold' and 'Silver' awards at the 3rd ICC National Occupational Health & Safety Awards 2021, Budge Budge also won 'Gold' prize in Power Sector at the 9th FICCI Safety System Execellence Awards, 'Gold' prize at the 11th EXCEED Occupational Health & Safety Awards 2021 and a Global award for outstanding achievement in practicing excellent workplace culture in Health & Safety at the Energy & Environment Foundations Global Awards on Safety.
+ASSOCHAM Meet Energy Awards 2022 Excellence for 'Push Alert: An In-house Vendor-Agnostic Solution for Real-time System Disturbance Analysis on Mobility Platform' in the category "Innovation in Energy Solution",

+Budge Budge & Southern Genarating Stations received 'Gold' and 'Silver' awards at the 3rd ICC National Occupational Health & Safety Awards 2021, Budge Budge also won 'Gold' prize in Power Sector at the 9th FICCI Safety System Execellence Awards, 'Gold' prize at the 11th EXCEED Occupational Health & Safety Awards 2021 apre a Global award for outstanding achievement in praction excellent workplace culture in Health & Safety at the Free gycesc & Environment Foundations Global Awards on Safety.